John II Casimir Vasa: The Lwów Oath

 On 1 April 1656, during a Mass in the Latin Cathedral in Lwów, conducted by the papal legate Pietro Vidoni, John II Casimir in a grandiose and elaborate ceremony entrusted the Commonwealth under the protection of the Blessed Virgin Mary, whom he announced as The Queen of the Polish Crown and other of his countries.
 He also swore to protect the Kingdom's folk from any impositions and unjust bondage.
 This is referred to as the Lwów Oath.

 As almost the whole country was occupied by Swedish or Russian armies, the vow was intended to incite the whole nation, including the peasantry, to rise up against the invaders.
 Two main issues raised by the king in the vows were the necessity to protect the Catholic faith, seen as endangered by the Lutheran (and to some extent Orthodox) aggressors, and to manifest the will to improve the condition of the peasantry.

 After the King, a similar vow was taken by the Deputy Chancellor of the Crown and the bishop of Kraków, Andrzej Trzebicki, in the name of the szlachta noblemen of the Commonwealth.

 The Commonwealth forces finally drove back the Swedes in 1657 and the Russians in 1661.
 After the war, promises made by John Casimir in Lwów, especially those considering the peasants' lot, were not fulfilled, mostly because of objections by the Sejm, which represented the szlachta nobility and was not attracted to the idea of reducing serfdom, which would negatively affect their economic interests.

 Legacy

-John Casimir left no surviving children.
-All his brothers and sisters having predeceased him without surviving issue, he was the last of the line of Bona Sforza.
+John Casimir left no surviving children (unless Marie Catherine was his daughter).
+He was the penultimate member of the line of Bona Sforza, outlived by his half-nephew Władysław Konstanty Vasa.
 With him, all the legitimate issue of Alfonso II of Naples died out.
 His heir in Ferdinand I of Naples and in the Brienne succession was his distant cousin, Henry de La Tremoille, Prince of Talmond and Taranto, the heir-general of Frederick IV of Naples (second son of Ferdinand I of Naples and Isabella of Clermont), who also was the heir-general of Federigo's first wife, Anne of Savoy.

-John Casimir was, after his brother, the head of the genealogical line of St. Bridget of Sweden, descending in primogeniture from Bridget's sister.
+John II Casimir was, after his brother, the head of the genealogical line of St Bridget of Sweden, descending in primogeniture from Bridget's sister.
 After his death, the headship was offered to his second cousin, the already-abdicated Christina I of Sweden.